As a library administrator, you can access the Team Folder settings directly from Google Drive.

 - Name: Rename your Team Folder.

-Note: Don't use Google Drive's Rename button (see below) to rename your Team Folder, as AODocs does not recognize it.
+Note: Don't use the Rename button in Google Drive to rename your Team Folder, as AODocs does not recognize it.

 - Push the Team Folder into the Google Drive of the users who have access to it.

-- Choose to send the users an email notification informing them that a new Team Folder is added to their My Drive.
+- Choose to send users an email notification informing them that a new Team Folder is added to their My Drive.

-- Storage account: Retrieve the storage account associated with the Team Folder.
+- Storage account: View the name of the storage account associated with the Team Folder.

 Learn more: The AODocs storage Account